theianjones/blog/content/reagent-todo-app.md

 5. [Deploying to heroku](/reagent-todo-app#orgd51f80e)

 I used the `lein reagent` default project to get this up and running.
 I used defaults, so this project uses `figwheel` for updating code.
+[Link to Github Repo](https://github.com/theianjones/reagent-todo)

 ## defonce